2 min read

 Read on to know more about NSDC and how it is helping the country produce trained manpower.

-About National Skill Development Corporation
+What is the National Skill Development Corporation?

 Incorporated in 2008 under the Companies Act, 1956, The National Skill Development Corporation is a not-for-profit dedicated to assisting and furthering skill development in India.
 The company was set up by the Ministry of Finance and works under the PPP or Public Private Partnership model.
 As per official data, the Central Government and the private sector hold 49% and 51% of NSDC’s capital share, respectively